Insights

 • Google Wallet integration: Provides a quicker and easier way to access everyday essentials.

-Why RCS chat is a game-changer for your company and your customers
+Why RCS for Business is a game-changer for your company

-RCS lets you build more engaging content and provide a better CX for those with RCS-enabled devices.
-Time and time again, RCS has been proven to lead to higher cart values, more conversions, and higher engagement than any other type of mobile messaging.
+RCS lets you build more engaging content and provide a better customer experience for those with RCS-enabled devices.
+Time and time again, RCS for Business has been proven to lead to higher cart values, more conversions, and higher engagement than any other type of mobile messaging.

 • No extra downloads: All new Android devices have built-in RCS, so messages from verified businesses can go to the native messaging inbox instead of needing a separate app.